alanxoc3/concards/README.md

 Generates this card:

-#: {} published about the Leitner System in {}. | Sebastian Leitner | 1972 :#
+#: {} published about the Leitner System in {}. : Sebastian Leitner : 1972 :#
 ```

-Cloze groups are different based on the number of hash symbols before the curly
+Cloze groups differ based on the number of hash symbols before the curly brace.
-brace.
 Here is an example with 3 cloze groups:
 ```
 #: ###{Spaced repetition} is an #{evidence-based} learning technique which
    ##{incorporates} increasing time intervals between each ##{review} of a